 Golden Horseshoe/Stage Door Café

 Hello everybody, we're mighty glad to meet you, here at the Golden Horseshoe!
-If chicken fingers and French fries are a must for your tadpole, Lily recommends the Golden Horseshoe or the Stage Door Café where you can also get fish and chips.
-Hint: The food is similar at both locations, which share a kitchen, so check for the shortest line.
-Golden Horseshoe also offers chili, whereas Stage Door can also supply you with corn dogs.
-Outside seating has a view of the water, but if seating is full, head inside the Golden Horseshoe and up the stairs.
-You can almost always find free tables upstairs and you might even catch a show while you dine.
-Save room for ice cream sundaes in the Golden Horseshoe.
+If chicken fingers and French fries are a must for your tadpole, Lily recommends the Golden Horseshoe or the Stage Door Café for Disneyland quick-service meals.
+You can also get fish and chips.
+The other foods used to be similar at both locations, which share a kitchen, but the Golden Horseshoe revamped their menu, adding chicken wings, pepper jack chili mac and more.
+Stage Door can supply you with corn dogs, a grilled chicken spinach wrap or a chicken fried steak sandwich.

 Red Rose Taverne

 If you want some of the tastiest fried chicken you’ve ever had, then hop on into the Plaza Inn.
 This buffet-style restaurant also offers other comfort foods such as pot roast, pasta and a healthy sustainable fish option.
-In the morning it offers character dining breakfast.
+In the morning, it offers a character dining breakfast.
 Be sure to make reservations if you want to attend character dining.

 No matter what your family likes to eat, you are sure to find something for everybody no matter what land you find yourselves in.
 Most locations offer kid meals and toddler meals in addition to food for taller family members.
 (Be sure to feed picky eaters before entering Star Wars: Galaxy's Edge.)
 Many of the Disneyland quick-service restaurants have gotten even quicker lately.
 Many offer Mobile Order, allowing you to skip the food line and order from the Disneyland app.
 We are loving the time savings, as well as the instant gratification.

-The Frog Family has found these to be the best Disneyland quick-service restaurants, but if you have a different favorite we have missed we would love to hear about it.
+The Frog Family has found these to be the best Disneyland quick-service restaurants, but if you have a different favorite we have missed, we would love to hear about it.
 Share in comments below!